MarcDirven/cpp-lazy/README.md

 So by using this lazy method, we 'pretend' it's a container, while it actually is not.
 Therefore it does not allocate any memory and has very little overhead.

-## But I like writing loops myself
+## Writing loops yourself
-Well, I understand where you're coming from.
+I understand where you're coming from.
 You may think it's more readable.
 But the chances of getting bugs are bigger because you will have to write the whole loop yourself.
 On average [about 15 – 50 errors per 1000 lines of delivered code](https://labs.sogeti.com/how-many-defects-are-too-many/) contain bugs.
 While this library does all the looping for you and is thoroughly tested using `catch2`.
 The `lz::random` `for`-loop